Pseudo-Isotopy and Diffeomorphisms of the 4-Sphere I: Loops of Spheres: Loops of multi-spheres

-\emph{Comments on Proposition \ref{switch invariance}}: The structure of the proof is as before, as the five restandardization maps suitably extended suffice.
-For G-finger twisting we have to account for twisting cross fingers, for G-braiding we have to account for braiding around cross fingers and the same for R-braiding.
-Since $H_2$ is still generated by spheres linking fingers we need only additionally deal with crossed fingers for spinning.
+\emph{Comments on Proposition \ref{switch invariance}}: The structure of the proof is as before, as the six restandardization maps suitably extended suffice.
+For G-finger twisting we have to account for twisting cross fingers, for G-braiding we have to account for braiding of and around cross fingers and the same for R-braiding.
+We need only additionally deal with cross fingers for spinning.
 The SO(3) map is as before.
 Crucially, Definition \ref{solid finger} and Lemma \ref{f in solid} naturally extend to the multi-eye setting and since $w_2(\#_k\stwostwo)=0$, Lemma \ref{even winding} holds.
-We now comment on the individual restandardization moves.